bnagajagadeesh/azuredevopsagent-ca/README.md

 You get an error in container app after the deployment due to missing permissions.
 ![alt text](images/ca-agent-error.png)

-Access denied. ca-azpagent needs Manage permissions for pool selfhostedagentpool to perform the action.
-For more information, contact the Azure DevOps Server administrator.

 To fix this issue, you need to add below permissions in Azure DevOps

 Add System assigned managed identity of Container App to
  1) Azure DevOps Orgnization settings - users and
  2) Add an Azure Managed Identity to an Azure DevOps agent pool follow these steps:

 Navigate to your Azure DevOps organization.
 Go to Project Settings.
 Under Pipelines, select Agent Pools.